Ignacy Hryniewiecki: Assassination of the Tsar

 At about 2:15 PM, the conspirators intercepted the imperial carriage as it approached a street corner near the Catherine Canal.
 Perovskaya waved her handkerchief as a predetermined signal to the bomb-throwers to proceed with the attack.
-Rysakov then hurled his bomb at the carriage, wounding several bystanders and members of Tsar's equipage.
+Rysakov then hurled his bomb at the carriage, wounding several bystanders and members of the Tsar's equipage.
 Disregarding pleas for his own safety, Alexander insisted upon leaving his carriage to see his captured assailant.
 After inspecting Rysakov, instead of returning to the palace posthaste, the Tsar decided to survey the spot where the explosion had occurred.
 He said "Thank God, I escaped injury," in answer to the anxious inquiries of his entourage.
 As his curiosity was satisfied, he decided to drive away and proceeded to walk back towards the carriage.
-At this point, Tsar had come to less than 1.5 meters from Hryniewiecki, (Note: According to two eyewitnesses, the attack took place when the Tsar was no more than two arshins from his would-be assassin, or, two or three paces of him.) who was leaning against the railing by the canal fence and carrying a bomb wrapped in a handkerchief.
+At this point, the Tsar had come to less than 1.5 meters from Hryniewiecki, (Note: According to two eyewitnesses, the attack took place when the Tsar was no more than two arshins from his would-be assassin, or, two or three paces of him.) who was leaning against the railing by the canal fence and carrying a bomb wrapped in a handkerchief.
 Hearing the Tsar's expression of gratitude, according to some sources Hryniewiecki shouted: "It is too soon to thank God yet".
 (Note: This is uncertain since a similar line is instead attributed to Rysakov in the original post-arrest testimonies.)
 He turned to face the Tsar and raised both arms and threw a bomb at his feet.
 Alexander suffered severe wounds and died at 3:30 PM on that day.
 Reportedly, Hryniewiecki's bomb claimed many more casualties than the first, with one bystander being fatally wounded.

 Following the explosion, the third bomber Ivan Emelyanov rushed to the scene to see if Hryniewiecki could still be spirited away in the chaos, but found him lying gravely wounded and unconscious from the blast.
 Hryniewiecki was taken to the nearby infirmary attached to the Winter Palace.
 (Note: He had been carried to the hospital which was known in Russian as: "Придворно-конюшенном госпитале" (literally Court stables hospital).)
 At 9 PM he regained consciousness before he drew his last breath.
 According to the medical examiner's report he only once abruptly said "I don't know" to the police at his bedside who had been questioning him about his name and rank.
 Refusing to disclose any information, he died from his wounds at 10:30 PM.